AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2023-08-27 UPDATE : 1 new version uploaded V40_25RC.
+Previous version (V40_23RC) has been removed.

+- Some bugs removed.
+- more simple stars & satellites routines.

 **** 2023-08-22 UPDATE : 1 new version uploaded V40_23RC.
 Previous version (V40_22RC) has been removed.

 - Some bugs removed.